-The trial has co-primary endpoints: 1) Time taken to self-reported recovery from randomisation; and 2) Hospitalisation and/or death.
-The main objective of the trial is to assess the effectiveness of the respective interventions in reducing time to recovery and in reducing the incidence of hospitalisation and/or death.
+The trial has co-primary endpoints: 1) Time taken to self-reported recovery from randomisation; and 2) Hospitalisation and/or death due to possible SARS-CoV-2 infection.
+The main objective of the trial is to assess the effectiveness of the respective interventions in reducing time to recovery and in reducing the incidence of hospitalisation and/or death

-The primary analysis will include all participants as specified in the master statistical analysis plan and the adaptive design report.
+The primary analysis population will include all randomised participants with confirmed SARS-CoV-2 infection, according to the groups they were randomly allocated to as specified in the M-SAP as specified in the master statistical analysis plan and the adaptive design report.
 Clinical data, and information from swab and blood tests, where available, will be used to classify participants according to aetiology.